walkerchi/ETHz-CS_2023/static/media/reverse_field_configuration.eec6def4e453f664fea1.md

 Note:
 The field reverse configuration is discovered 40 years ago in a plasma experiment.
 It's a kind of self stable torus plasma.
 The plasma will rotate in two directons and makes itself quite stable in the magnetic field.
 Here is a video for it.

+It's a computer simulation for the field reverse configuration from TAE company.